Richard Susskind

-Richard Eric Susskind OBE FRSE (born 28 March 1961) is a British author, speaker, and independent adviser to international professional firms and national governments.
+Richard Eric Susskind (born 28 March 1961) is a British author, speaker, and independent adviser to international professional firms and national governments.
 He is the IT adviser to the Lord Chief Justice of England and Wales, holds professorships at the University of Oxford, Gresham College and Strathclyde University, is a past chair of the Advisory Panel on Public Sector Information, and is the president of the Society for Computers and Law.

 Susskind has specialised in legal technology since the early 1980s, has authored nine books and is a regular columnist at The Times.
 Susskind has more recently furthered his research to cover the professions more generally and his latest book, co-authored with Daniel Susskind, his son, predicts the decline of today's professions and describes the people and systems that will replace them.
 They argue that the current professions are antiquated and no longer affordable and explain how 'increasingly capable systems' will fundamentally change the way that professional expertise is shared.
 They propose six models for producing and distributing expertise in society.

 Early life and education

-The son of Dr Werner Susskind and Shirley Susskind, he was educated at the University of Glasgow and took his doctorate from Balliol College, Oxford.
+The son of Werner and Shirley Susskind, he was privately educated at the Hutchesons' Grammar School.
+In 1978, he went to the University of Glasgow where he received an LL.B. degree in Law in 1983.
+He subsequently obtained a D.Phil. in Computers and Law from Balliol College, Oxford in 1986.